sympy/sympy/doc/src/tutorial/gotchas.rst

     >>> x + Rational(1, 2)
     x + 1/2

-There are several tips on avoiding this situation in the Gotchas and Pitfalls document.
+There are several tips on avoiding this situation in the :ref:`gotchas` document.

 Further Reading